kpeeters/cadabra2/windows/README.md

 === gtk todo ===
 * package into nice release for others to use binaries
 * fix gtk3 mm demo project
+* fix the leak associated with each cell, seems to be a linker problem associated with __cdecl calling convention